jhower786/imathas_web_guide/index.md

            <li>Create one separate iMathAS course for each section you teach.
 Always keep them separate. <br> </li>
            <li>Select “Copy from my, a colleague's, or template course” , then select “Template Courses” followed by selecting “Live Poll SHELL”. <br>
            <i>Note: This method guarantees Live Poll Sync is set up and does not need to be modified. </i> <br> </li>
-           <li>With either option you will need to then create a unique course name.
+           <li>Make a unique course name, specific to your course.
 Avoid verbatim use of a course name that already exists.
 Leave the "Enrollment key" box empty, it will never be needed. <br>
            <img max-width="50%" src="./img/Setting up course Copy template pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br> </li>
            <li>Before hitting the "Submit" button, you have several feature types to expand and adjust at the bottom of the screen.
-Be careful, as usually the default options are the ones wanted.  insert PNG <br> </li>
+Be careful, as usually the default options are the ones wanted. <br> </li>
           </ol>
         </div>
     </li>